Serums are all the rage in skincare right now but what exactly is all the hype about?!

-Leaving out these heavier ingredients that are commonly found in traditional moisturizers lets the skin absorb serums much faster and deeper, allowing them to do exactly what they were designed to do at a cellular level.
+Leaving out these heavier ingredients that are commonly found in traditional moisturizers lets the skin absorb serums much faster and deeper, allowing them to do exactly as they are designed to do at a cellular level.

-Layering skincare products have become more popular as people have become more perceptive about their personal skincare routines.
+Layering skincare products has become more popular as people have become more perceptive about their personal skincare routines.

 Start off by cleansing your face and using a toner.
 We highly recommend using YEOUTH’s Balancing Facial Toner as this will prepare your skin to allow maximum absorption of your other skincare products.

-Pro Tip: Gently massage the serum on your face using one or two fingers to avoid wasting the serum on your hands.
+Pro Tip: Gently massage the serum into your face using one or two fingers to avoid wasting the serum on your hands.